Welcomeback to top

-There are four finishes that can be applied during the disposable glove manufacturing process:
+There are four finishes that can be applied during the manufacturing process:

-- Powder – Powdered disposable gloves are coated on the inside with food-grade corn start to make it easier for them to go on and off, especially in moisture-rich environments.
+- Powder – Powdered disposable gloves are coated on the inside with food-grade cornstarch to make it easier to change them, especially in moisture-rich environments.
 In January 2017, the Food & Drug Administration banned powdered latex exam gloves from sale in the United States.

-- Polymer coating – This inside-the-glove finish reduces surface friction, which is a powder-free alternative to making the gloves slip on and off more easily.
+- Polymer coating – This inside-the-glove finish reduces surface friction so gloves slip on and off more easily.

 - Chlorination – Disposable gloves washed in a chlorine solution have a softer texture, comfortable feel, and go on and off more easily.
 Double chlorination is used in some gloves, especially thicker latex gloves, to make donning and doffing easier, because latex is a naturally tacky material.